paulhitz/yet-another-rest-client/lib/components/AngularJS-Toaster/README.md

  - directive
 	 - Will use the `toast.body` argument to represent the name of a directive that you want to render as the toast's body, else it will fallback to the template bound to the `'body-template': 'toasterBodyTmpl.html'` configuration option.
+    The directive name being passed to the `body` argument should appear as it exists in the markup, not camelCased as it would appear in the directive declaration (`cool-directive-name` instead of `coolDirectiveName`).
+The directive must be usable as an attribute.

       ```js
     // The toast pop call, passing in a directive name to be rendered